aschultzen/master_thesis/README.md

 	sudo raspi-config

+This opens a menu.
 I chose to expand the file-system to utilize all the storage space available on the SD card and i also disabled SSH over serial since we are planning to use the serial to control the CSAC later on.
+The latter is *8 Advanced Options* -> *A8 Serial*.

+NOTE: The expansion feature might fail when using SD cards with pre-installed versions of Raspbian (NOOBS).

-Once the RASPI has rebooted, i updated the system entirely:
+Once the RASPI has rebooted, i updated the system entirely (the upgrade process is going to take some time):

 	sudo apt-get update
 	sudo apt-get dist-upgrade
 	sudo rpi-update

+Set the correct locale and reboot:

+	sudp dpkg-reconfigure tzdata
 	sudo reboot

-Set the correct locale:

-	sudp dpkg-reconfigure tzdata
+NOTE: Every time you reboot the Raspberry PI, the SSH connections is lost and needs to be re-established after boot.
+Depending on the DHCP controller, it might lease the Raspberry PI a new IP when it reboots.
+This means you have to do subnet scan with NMAP again.

 ## Setup PPS
 We first need to install some packages for our PPS setup to work: